-In 2021/22 work continued to simplify the Group's corporate and governance arrangements3, resulting in the structure shown in Figure 5 on the next page.
+The structure of the Group's corporate and governance arrangements are shown in Figure 5 on the next page.
 Figure 5 highlights how the Group uses overlapped boards to simplify its governance arrangements and to make the best use of the shared skill-set of board members and directors.